 embrace the growing global movement of allied men as a vital resource for reducing and eliminating all forms of violence against women and young girls

-We recognize the need for outreach services for women entrenched in survival sex trade, for women at risk of human trafficking, and youth at risk of sexual exploitation.
+We recognize the need for outreach services for women entrenched in survival sex trade, for women at risk of human trafficking, and youth at risk of sexualized exploitation.

-We recognize the value of a drop-in woman-centered service that meets the need in the moment women express a need for support and safety.
+We recognize the value of drop-in trauma support groups that address first-stage trauma recovery in a strength-based framework.
 Drop-in support reduces barriers to service by eliminating wait lists.

-to preserve the dignity and value of women and self-identified women who are transgendered by providing services grounded in feminist theory and cultural competence addressing gender-based violence and its impact on women, youth and families in the Cowichan Valley
+to preserve the dignity of self-identified women and restore survivor's self-worth by providing trauma-informed services grounded in feminist theory and cultural competence addressing gender-based violence and its impact on women, youth, and families in the Cowichan Valley.